mcampi111/EMD-MFCC-SVM-Speech/My sentences/Insample_code/Bess_kernel/Readme.txt

-Code for SVM with Laplace Kernel
+Code for SVM with Bessel Kernel